microsoft/pict/doc/pict.md

 A comma is the default separator but you can specify a different one using **/d** option.

 By default, PICT generates a pair-wise test suite (all pairs covered), but the order can be set by option **/o** to a value larger than two.
-For example, if **/o:3** is specified, the resultant test suite will cover all triplets of values thereby producing a larger number of tests but potentially making the test suite even more effective.
+For example, if **/o:3** is specified, the test suite will cover all triplets of values thereby producing a larger number of tests but potentially making the test suite even more effective.
 The maximum order for a simple model is equal to the number of parameters, which will result in an exhaustive test suite.
 Following the same principle, specifying **/o:1** will produce a test suite that merely covers all values (combinations of 1).

 ##Output Format

 All errors, warning messages, and the randomization seed are printed to the error stream.
 The test cases are printed to the standard output stream.
 The first line of the output contains names of the parameters.
 Each of the following lines represents one generated test case.
 Values in each line are separated by a tab.
 This way redirecting the output to a file creates a tab-separated value format.

 If a model and options given to the tool do not change, every run will result in the same output.
 However, the output can be randomized if **/r** option is used.
 A randomized generation prints out the seed used for that particular execution to the error output stream.
-Consequently, that seed can be fed into the tool with **/r:&ltseed&gt** option to replay a particular generation.
+Consequently, that seed can be fed into the tool with **/r:seed** option to replay a particular generation.

 #Constraints